In select summers, Wheaton students learn alongside professors and other archaeologists as they join the Tel Shimron Excavations program.

 Independent study of selected topics/problems for the advanced student.

-If you have specific questions or would like to know more about the Tel Shimron Excavation program, contact Jennifer Hutchins, Excavations Coordinator or Dr. Daniel Master, Professor of Biblical and Theological Studies, for further information.
+If you have specific questions or would like to know more about the Tel Shimron Excavations program, contact Dr. Daniel Master, Professor of Archaeology, for further information.

-To apply to the Wheaton College Tel Shimron Excavation program, visit GoGlobal, Wheaton College's registration system for off-campus study and international travel, research, and internships.
+To apply to the Wheaton College Tel Shimron Excavations program, visit GoGlobal, Wheaton College's registration system for off-campus study and international travel, research, and internships.